-North Brabant Toxandria Golf Club was established in 1928 and by September of the following year, John Morrison – partner in the famous Colt, Alison and Morrison firm of golf architects – had laid out a 9-hole course for the members.
+North Brabant Toxandria Golf Club was established in 1928 and by September of the following year a 9-hole course, designed by Harry Colt, was in play for the founding members.

 Twenty years later, the club acquired further new land and architect Frank Pont was commissioned to fashion two new holes (once again at #5 and #6) that blended more favourably with the original design principles of Colt and Morrison.